gaureshpai/MovieLand/README.md

 3. Commit your changes: `git commit -m "Add feature"`.
 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

+This project was inspired by the tutorial from [JavaScript Mastery](https://youtu.be/b9eMGE7QtTk?si=q8ZD19MH7raWw1TS).
+A big thank you for the amazing content!

 **Enjoy MovieLand! 🍿 Your gateway to the cinematic world.**